sayed3li97/FlutterClock-Challenge-BH/README.md

      alt="GDG Manama Logo" /> </a>
 # Flutter Clock Challenge

 This source code is to be used as a starting point to enter the FlutterClock challenge.
-It contains necessary code to display the time in a way that can be easily modified to create your awesome designs.
+It contains the necessary code to display the time in a way that can be easily modified to create your incredible designs.

 # Demo
 <img height="150px" src="images/clockfinal2.gif"